Policies and Guidelines

 A schedule of room bookings will be maintained.

-Bookings are currently maintained on an Outlook calendar, called Library Space, accessible to Library staff.
+- Bookings are on an Outlook calendar, called Library Space, accessible to Library staff.

 All meeting participants must follow Library facilities policies.
 The client and/or their campus department is responsible for replacement or repair of damage to Library property.
 You may request a walk-through with a Library staff member to check for damages.